 Easier said than done though, right?
 Maybe you just bought a new house and it’s filled with builder’s grade colors and finishes and it feels like it’s lacking personality.
 You’re not the DIY type, but you know you need a change.
 Or maybe you just moved into an apartment and you can’t change anything but the furnishings.
 No matter what the situation, you’re probably staring at your cold, empty space or halfway furnished room with hand-me-down furniture from years past thinking “Where do I even start?”

 The good news is it’s not as hard as you think to add character a new home.
 We broke down how to decorate a new build into 5 easy to follow tips.
 Your rooms will be so inviting the hard part will be wanting to ever leave your home.
 Learn our secrets to creating a space everyone wants to spend time in below.

-Use classic art.
+Add character with classic art.

 Balance the modern look of your new build with vintage inspired art.
 In this case, the art is actually the TV.
 The Samsung Frame TV, looks like art when it’s off and is a 4K viewing experience when it’s on.
 We ditched the black hole, and displayed an old-world oil painting as the focal point instead with beautiful result.

-While beautiful on it's own, the original rug blended into an already neutral space.
-To bring warmth and character to a room without having to adjust the architecture or paint, start by embracing color in the rug.
+While beautiful on it’s own, the original rug blended into an already neutral space.
+To add warmth and character to a room without having to adjust the architecture or paint, start by embracing color in the rug.
 We like using vintage or traditional style rugs to decorate just built spaces.